Vector35/binaryninja-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request a feature
-about: Suggest an idea for this project
+about: Let us know how we could improve Binary Ninja
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What is the feature you'd like to have?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Please provide a clear and concise description of what you want.

-**Describe the solution you'd like**
+**Is your feature request related to a problem?**
-A clear and concise description of what you want to happen.
+If applicable, please provide a clear and concise description of what the problem is.

-**Describe alternatives you've considered**
+**Are any alternative solutions acceptable?**
-A clear and concise description of any alternative solutions or features you've considered.
+Please provide a clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional Information:**
-Add any other context or screenshots about the feature request here.
+Please add any other context or screenshots that would help us understand your feature request here.